depremneredeoldu/depremneredeoldu-frontend/README.md

 # DepremNeredeOldu: Frontend

-For the frontend, we used Vanilla JS.
-So you can clone the repo and test directly on your browser.
+For this project, we used Vanilla JS on the frontend.
+The goal is to visualize the earthquakes in Turkey on map with [MapBox](https://www.mapbox.com).
+The data comes from our API backend that you can take a look in [depremneredeoldu-backend](https://github.com/depremneredeoldu/depremneredeoldu-backend) repository.

 ## Install